International Education (MSc, PGDip, PGCert) September 2025 entry

 University of St Andrews Teaching Excellence Awards

-• Kirsty Duff was awarded one of five annual Teaching Excellence Awards in 2023 for her excellent teaching and curriculum development at the International Education Institute.
+• Kirsty Duff was awarded one of five annual Teaching Excellence Awards in 2023 for her excellent teaching and curriculum development at the International Education and Lifelong Learning Institute.

 • Kerry Tavakoli was awarded one of four annual Teaching Excellence Awards in 2018.
 Kerry was recognised for the positive impact her work has had on students through her teaching.

-Lesley Thirkell was shortlisted in the category of outstanding academic mentorship, which acknowledges the way a member of teaching staff influences students' personal and academic development.
+• Lesley Thirkell was nominated in the category of outstanding academic mentorship, which acknowledges the way a member of teaching staff influences students' personal and academic development, and in the Outstanding Innovation in Teaching category, which celebrates creativity in the classroom.

 University of St Andrews Start-Up Challenge